-- Increased mortality; - Increased health care utilization (hospitalization, physician and emergency room visits); - Increased respiratory illness (symptoms, infections, and asthma exacerbation); - Decreased lung function (breathing capacity); - Lung inflammation; - Potential immunological changes; - Increased airway reactivity to a known chemical exposure-a method used in laboratories to evaluate the tendency of airways to have an increased possibility of developing an asthmatic response; and - A decreased tolerance for exercise.
+- Lung inflammation;

+- Potential immunological changes;

+- Increased airway reactivity to a known chemical exposure-a method used in laboratories to evaluate the tendency of airways to have an increased possibility of developing an asthmatic response; and

+- A decreased tolerance for exercise.

 The evidence linking these effects to air pollutants is derived from population based observational and field studies (epidemiological) as well as controlled laboratory studies involving human subjects and animals.
-There have been an increasing number of studies focusing on the mechanisms (that is, on learning how specific organs, cell types, and biochemicals are involved in the human body's response to air pollution) and specific pollutants responsible for individual effects.
+There have been an increasing number of studies focusing on the mechanisms (i.e., on learning how specific organs, cell types, and biochemicals are involved in the human body's response to air pollution) and specific pollutants responsible for individual effects.
 Yet the underlying biological pathways for these effects are not always clearly understood.

 Although individuals inhale pollutants as a mixture under ambient conditions, the regulatory framework and the control measures developed are mostly pollutant-specific.
 This is appropriate, in that different pollutants usually differ in their sources, their times and places of occurrence, the kinds of health effects they may cause, and their overall levels of health risk.
 Different pollutants, from the same or different sources, may sometimes act together to harm health more than they would acting separately.
-Nevertheless, as a practical matter, health scientists, as well as regulatory officials, usually must deal with one pollutant at a time in determining health effects and in adopting air quality standards.
-To meet the air quality standards, comprehensive plans are developed such as the Air Quality Management Plan (AQMP) and the Air Toxics Control Plan (ATCP).
+Nevertheless, as a practical matter, health scientists, as well as regulatory officials, usually must assess one pollutant at a time in determining health effects and in adopting air quality standards.
+To meet the air quality standards, comprehensive plans are developed such as the Air Quality Management Plans (AQMP).
 These plans examine multiple pollutants, cumulative impacts, and transport issues related to attaining healthful air quality.
-A brief overview of the effects observed and attributed to various air pollutants is presented below.